DragonRuby/dragonruby-game-toolkit-contrib/samples/13_rust_extensions/02_intermediate/README.md

 ## Regular Expressions

-This sample shows how to use a third-party C library.
+This sample shows how to use a third-party Rust library.
 We use a library for regular expressions: https://github.com/rust-lang/regex.

 This library comes with C bindings which we have extracted and lightly modified to work with this example.
 The changes made were to the bundled C header file in `regex-capi/include/rure.h` to add Dragonruby FFI annotations and to the `regex-capi/Cargo.toml` file to add an explicit dependency on regex version 1.4.2 which is the release these C bindings were extracted from.